code-with-amitk/Code-examples/System-Design/Concepts/All_About_Containers/README.md

 <a name=pod></a>
 #### POD
 - Complete package which Kubernets creates to install application on Worker Node.
 Pod can contain multiple containers(application)w.
 Pods run in isolated pvt enviornment.
+Memory is allocated to Pods using [Volumes](/Operating_Systems/Linux/Partitions_Mounting).
-Pod Contains:
+- Pod Contains:
   - *1.* Container(Eg: [Docker](#doc))
   - *2.* Shared storage, as Volumes
   - *3.* Networking, as a unique cluster IP address
   - *4.* Information about how to run each container, such as the container image version or specific ports to use

 <img src=kubernets_pod_worker_node.png width=800>